adit-yaa/meeting-attender-ms-teams/README.md

 # meeting-attender-ms-teams
-This is an online class attender for ms teams written in AppleScript
+This is an online class attender for ms teams written in AppleScript for msteams webapp.